Local government offices ready for phased reopening

 “We want to open up as soon as possible, and what’s driving that is our data,” he said.
 “We had been down to one or two new cases per day until it went up by 33 or 34 on Sunday … that’s a result of the drive-through testing we did the other weekend, and we want to see more tests made available because as the testing goes up you’re going to see better numbers about what this looks like in our county.
 We continue to believe this is a serious situation, so we’re not going to jump the gun.”

-“We are making a few modifications we hope to have in place by the 4th to enhance safety, social distancing and CDC guidelines, protocols and recommendations,” City Manager Kenny Martin said in a text message to the Democrat.
+“We are making a few modifications we hope to have in place by the 4th to enhance safety, social distancing and CDC guidelines, protocols and recommendations,” City Manager Kenny Martin said in a text message to the News last week.
 “The only facilities that will remain closed are the city community center, the playgrounds, volleyball and basketball courts.”

 Residents with necessary business ahead of the reopening can call Mt.
 Juliet City Hall at 615-754-2552 or use the drop box in front of the building to make payments.
 Contact information for specific departments is also available on the city’s website.